-In today's globalizing, multicultural workplace, knowledge of and appreciation for other religions and cultures is essential.
-Our courses provide the kind of training in analysis, critical thinking and expository writing that both employers and graduate schools are looking for.
+From the Bible to the Buddha, from metaphysics to ethics, from history to today's news, Emmanuel's courses provide the kind of training in analysis, critical thinking and expository writing that both employers and graduate schools are looking for.
 Our emphasis on experiential learning, service and social justice helps prepare students to be caring and astute global citizens.

-2013-2014 Academic Catalog to find course titles, numbers and descriptions.
-Requirements for the Major in Theology + Religious Studies
+2015-2016 Academic Catalog to find course titles, numbers and descriptions.
+Requirements for B.A. in Theology + Religious Studies

 The Major in Theology + Religious Studies consists of ten courses distributed as follows: